seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

     around, and never mentioned to the Boss (§1).
 38. **No name stands in `ИЗБЕГАТЬ` whose only reason is the one `# РЕЖИМ` already states for the whole list** (§2).
+39. **The anti-chase test was measured on the window the regime names** (item 4), and every coin refused as a chase inside a trend was extended on its structural row as well as on its day.
+40. **In a trend, every coin that reached candidacy carries a cut entry level, an invalidation from `invalidationInfo` and an R:R at the frozen price** (§4) — or a refusal naming the rule that stopped it.
+41. **Every coin of the LIST was published or refused by a named rule, per coin, in the appendix** (§3A).
+One sentence refusing the whole list is a regime statement and is never a per-coin refusal.
+42. **`cd` was read for every coin that reached candidacy** (§5).
+A run that read only `btc` took the regime and left the structure behind it.

 **Every item on this list names a failure that happened, and the list grows only that way.** Items 12–18 were added after rules already written here were broken by runs that